Multiple DWI

 Additional strategies may include analyzing video footage from the arrest scene to detect procedural violations, reviewing medical records to argue any potential health issues that might have affected test results, and gathering character statements to showcase the individual's contribution to the community and personal responsibility outside the incident.

-What is The Importance of Prompt Legal Action?
+What is the Importance of Prompt Legal Action?

 Time is not on your side after a DWI arrest.
 Texas law allows just 15 days to request an ALR hearing to challenge the suspension of your driver’s license.
 Delaying legal representation could mean losing your ability to drive even before your criminal case goes to court.